isomerpages/wsg-ssg-redirect/index.md

           url: https://www.skillsfuture.gov.sg/
         - title: WORKFORCE SINGAPORE
-          description: "For information on programmes and services to help Singaporeans take on quality jobs and for enterprises to transform and remain competitive"
+          description: "For information on programmes and services to help Singaporeans take on quality jobs and for enterprises to transform and remain competitive."
           url: https://www.wsg.gov.sg/
 ---